NBA Rumors: Charlotte Hornets Looking To Add Another Scorer To Complement Kemba Walker

 The Charlotte Hornets are among seven teams fighting for the final four playoff spots in the Eastern Conference.

 In order for the Hornets to secure a playoff spot for a second straight season for the first time since their reincarnation in 2004, Tom Sorenson of the Charlotte Observer says the Hornets need to attend to several liabilities.
 One of the things that Sorenson mentioned was the need for them to tighten their defense.
-He also said that the Hornets need to acquire another scorer to take pressure off of star Kemba Walker.
+He also said that the Hornets need to acquire another scorer to take pressure off star Kemba Walker.

 Charlotte is currently in the seventh spot in the Eastern Conference after dropping seven of its last 10 games.
 The Hornets snapped a season-long five-game winning streak with a 107-85 win over the Portland Trail Blazers on Wednesday.
-Walker led five Hornets in double-figures with 23 points as he made 8-of-14 shots, including 4-of-8 from beyond the arc.
+Walker led five Hornets in double figures with 23 points as he made eight of 14 shots, including four of eight from beyond the arc.

 “I almost forgot what it felt like to win,” said Walker.
 “It’s been awhile but it feels good, especially here at home.
 We came out with great intensity from the first minute of the game.”

 Leading 79-73, Charlotte broke the game open in the fourth quarter as reserve forward Frank Kaminsky scored eight of his 11 points in the last stanza.
-Roy Hibbert also had a big game off the bench, tallying 16 points — on 7-of-8 shooting–, six rebounds and two blocks in 22 minutes.
+Roy Hibbert also had a big game off the bench, tallying 16 points — on seven of eight shooting — six rebounds and two blocks in 22 minutes.
 Nic Batum added 17 points and seven assists while Marco Belinelli contributed 13 points.

 The Hornets outscored the Blazers 28-13 in the fourth to mark the first time in the last nine games that they have kept their opponent under the century mark.
 Charlotte held Portland to 35.1 percent shooting from the floor (33-of-94) and 28.1 percent from beyond the arc (8-of-31) for the game.
-The Hornets improved to 14-1 this season when they hold their opponent under the century mark.
+The Hornets improved to 14-1 this season when they held their opponent under the century mark.

-Prior to holding the league’s No.9 offense to 85 points on Wednesday, Charlotte’s defense had been subpar in the month of January.
-The Hornets have been outscored by 2.3 points in eight games this month as they are allowing 107.9 points a game though they are holding their opponents to 43.8 percent shooting from the floor and 35.5 percent from beyond the arc.
+Prior to holding the league’s No. 9 offense to 85 points on Wednesday, Charlotte’s defense had been subpar in the month of January.
+The Hornets have been outscored by 2.3 points in eight games this month as they are allowing 107.9 points a game.
+However, they are holding their opponents to 43.8 percent shooting from the floor and 35.5 percent from beyond the arc.

 The Hornets’ biggest problems on the defensive end have been three-point defense and offensive rebounds.
 They are giving up a season-high 11.6 triples and 11.8 offensive rebounds a contest this month.
 The Hornets, who rank 10th in scoring defense, have one of the top defenses in the NBA though they are grabbing a season-low 75.0 percent of the defensive boards this month.